jaysonh/ofxZedXRL/readme.md

 # Installation
-openframeworks add for zed camera, works for openframeworks 11 on windwos 10 (64bit), use in release mode to avoid random crashing...
+openframeworks add for zed camera, works for OpenFrameworks 11 on Windows 10 (64bit), use in release mode to avoid random crashing...

 Need to add the following paths: